ZhuoQiuMcgill/stanza-ROM/data/benchmark/Adjective clauses.md

 * **Input**

-    - This is the place where we stayed
+    - This is the place where we stayed.

 * **Output**